 Today, three main threats exist to America’s dominant position in the global economy: loss of economic clout thanks to a shrinking share of world trade, the decline of American technological innovation, and the end of the dollar’s privileged status as the global reserve currency.

 … Add to this clear evidence that the U.S. education system, that source of future scientists and innovators, has been falling behind its competitors.
 After leading the world for decades in 25- to 34-year-olds with university degrees, the country sank to 12th place in 2010.
 The World Economic Forum ranked the United States at a mediocre 52nd among 139 nations in the quality of its university math and science instruction in 2010.
+The vast majority of Secondary School graduates in America cannot read, write or do math at a college level.
 Nearly half of all graduate students in the sciences in the U.S. are now foreigners, most of whom will be heading home, not staying here as once would have happened.
 By 2025, in other words, the United States is likely to face a critical shortage of talented scientists.

 … The world pays next to no attention as the American Century ends in silence.

 Oil Shock: Present Situation

 One casualty of America’s waning economic power has been its lock on global oil supplies.
 Speeding by America’s gas-guzzling economy in the passing lane, China became the world’s number one energy consumer this summer, a position the U.S. had held for over a century.
 Energy specialist Michael Klare has argued that this change means China will “set the pace in shaping our global future.”